yafp/interAPTive/README.md

 # Supported environments
-interAPTive was tested on so far on
+interAPTive was tested so far on
 - Ubuntu 14.04
 - Ubuntu 16.04